Guest Post By: Walt Laineenkare

 Thanks, good luck with your travels!

 Walt Laineenkare is a 25-year-old amateur documentary filmmaker, and a travel/environmental blogger for the largest media in Finland, Iltalehti.fi.
 At the moment (2017) he is working on his first feature film, highlighting the problems of the outdated animal rights laws in the USA.
 Walt has a bachelor's degree in marketing and he's about to start his master's studies after the film is finished.
-Learn more about Walt on his blog and video channel: Nonlander.com / A Finn and Fauna
+Learn more about Walt on his video channel: A Finn and Fauna

 Share below in the comment section if you have any questions for Walt about his filmmaking travels or finding inspiration for your next documentary idea!
 And if you'd like to share YOUR documentary story or lessons learned with the filmmaking community, submit your article here.